 Choose the best

-Purists will say dark chocolate needs only to include cocoa solids, cocoa butter, sugar and, perhaps vanilla: some will insist on including lecithin, a sort of thickener that gives longer life and better integrity to the texture.
+Purists will say dark chocolate needs only to include cocoa solids, cocoa butter, sugar and, perhaps, vanilla.
+Some will insist on including lecithin, a sort of thickener that gives longer life and better integrity to the texture.
 It’s common for vanilla to be replaced by vanillin, an artificial substitute used to reduce cost.
-Other sweeteners, such as agave syrup, can be used and as well as differences in flavour based on dark chocolate’s geographical origins, entrepreneurial chocolate makers continue to explore the potential it offers in being able to combine with almost anything sweet or savoury.
+Other sweeteners, such as agave syrup, can be used and, as well as differences in flavour based on dark chocolate’s geographical origins, entrepreneurial chocolate makers continue to explore the potential it offers in being able to combine with almost anything sweet or savoury.

 The higher the stated cocoa solid content of a bar, the deeper and more bitter that chocolate will taste.
-However, a stated high cocoa solid content does not mean low sugar content and sugar might be amplified as the cocoa solid content is increased.
+However, a stated high cocoa solid content does not mean a low sugar content, and sugar might be amplified as the cocoa solid content is increased.
 This should be made clear on labelling.

 Generally, old well-proven combinations, such as with red berries, citrus, spices, coffee, tropical fruits and toasted nuts give most enjoyment.
-Chilli is now commonly included but should be used lightly and in combination with at least one other ingredient or will give a notably one-dimensional result and can totally disguise the essential dark chocolate flavour.
+Chilli is now commonly included but should be used lightly and in combination with at least one other ingredient, or it will give a notably one-dimensional result and can totally disguise the essential dark chocolate flavour.

 Whatever the taste, there are two infallible tests that reveal where dark chocolate has been carefully made with good ingredients.
 First, high quality dark chocolate must have a noticeable shine, almost mirror-like, something obtained only by precise tempering – the final process of production.
 Second, it must have a definite snap when you break it.
 Without both of these, you have something inferior, whatever its price.
 The requirement of a high shine also applies to filled chocolates.

-Chocolate does not need to be refrigerated but in hot weather or centrally-heated houses, lightly chilled chocolate is nicer to eat.
+Chocolate does not need to be refrigerated, but in hot weather or centrally-heated houses, lightly chilled chocolate is nicer to eat.
 Long-term cold storage will make the chocolate bloom with what looks like clouds of mould.
 This is quite harmless and is unlikely to change its flavour.
-At a cool, constant temperature chocolate keeps its virtue for many weeks, perhaps months.
+At a cool, constant temperature, chocolate keeps its virtue for many weeks, perhaps months.